tomysaman/cf-yaml-example/README.md

 # cf-yaml-example
-An CF/Lucee example of readding yaml file using jyaml.jar
+A CF/Lucee example of readding yaml file using jyaml.jar

 ## Requirements
 * jyaml.jar